 MERRY CHRISTMAS from the Tin Cup Clan.
-It’s been a wonderful year, God has allowed me to continue sharing these tales with you even though the doctors tell me other wise.
+It’s been a wonderful year, God has allowed me to continue sharing these tales with you even though the doctors tell me otherwise.
 We thank each of you for your prayers and support and continue to pray that the Lord bless you and your Loved ones without measure.

 So…next time you hear or read of all the evil afoot in this ol’ world.
 Stop a second and think of Big David and his sisters, a corn meal pie, and a humble little “cardboard box.”
 Then with a deep breath, smile a bit and smell the citrus.
 God’s got this, I promise.

-Please like an share this story.
+Please like and share this story.
 I’m certain we all know others who need to read it.
 I don’t get out much anymore so leave a comment or two as well, we certainly enjoy reading them.
 THE TIN CUP CLAN